pietercolpaert/demo-paper-routable-tiles/content/conclusion.md

 to the roads related data is the optimal approach.
-For example, when another source wants to do a statement about a part of a road that is not yet an osm:Way instance, how will this data be interoperable with this dataset?.
+For example, when another source wants to do a statement about a part of a road that is not yet an osm:Way instance, how will this data be interoperable with this dataset?
 On the other hand, having a semantic vocabulary to describe not only roads but all the elements that belong to the OSM terminology opens the door for other data publishers to link their own data to the